Centerpoint-Gaming/timenite/about.md

 &nbsp;

+The entire code of this website is also open-source and is available on <a href="https://github.com/priyam-raj/timenite" target=_blank>GitHub</a>.
+This website is currently deployed on Cloudflare Pages.
+&nbsp;

-  <p class="paragraph paragraph-bottom timenite-black has-text-centered is-size-6 pb-2 pt-4">Portions of the materials used on this website are trademarks and/or copyrighted works of Epic Games, Inc. All rights reserved by Epic.
+  <p class="paragraph paragraph-bottom timenite-black has-text-centered is-size-6 pb-2 pt-6">Portions of the materials used on this website are trademarks and/or copyrighted works of Epic Games, Inc. All rights reserved by Epic.
 This material is not official and is not endorsed by Epic.</p>